enqueuer-land/enqueuer/README.md

 #### publisher

 A publisher action is triggered by enqueuer itself.
 It **acts** whereas a [subscription](#subscription) **reacts**.
+It publishes something, it writes, it enqueues, hits and endpoint...
+These kinds of actions.
-Every publisher has its own properties, depending on its protocol and implementation.
-But, usually, they all have these properties.
+Every publisher has its own properties, depending on its protocol and implementation, but usually, they all have these properties.

 **name**\
 Defaults to publisher index.